Camping

 Important Reminders for Campers

-Camp at your own risk!
+Emergencies: Camp at your own risk!
 During the summer months Island Managers are stationed on Washburn Island.
 They carry a cell phone and can call for assistance.
-It is recommended that you carry a cell phone when camping in non-summer months.
+It is recommended that you also carry a cell phone.